sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/digitalocean.md

 docker-compose up -d
 ```

-* Click on "Add Volume" and add new block storage with the following settings:

-  * **Size**: We recommend > 250 GB. *(As a rule of thumb, Sourcegraph needs at least as much space as all your repositories combined take up.
-Allocating as much disk space as you can upfront helps you avoid needing to select a droplet with a larger root disk later on.)*
-  * Under **Chose configuration options**, select "Manually Format and Mount"
+## Deploy

+1. Click **Create Droplet** to create your droplet with Sourcegraph installed
+2. Navigate to the droplet's IP address to complete initializing Sourcegraph

-* You may have to wait a minute or two for the instance to finish initializing before Sourcegraph becomes accessible.
-You can monitor the status by SSHing into the Droplet and running the following diagnostic commands:
+It may take a few minutes for the instance to finish initializing before Sourcegraph becomes accessible.

+You can monitor the status by SSHing into the instance and running the following diagnostic commands:

 ```bash
 # Follow the status of the user data script you provided earlier